kinshuk4/daily-coding-problem-solutions/prob251_300/README.md

 3. There must be a single space between each word.
 4. The sentence must end with a terminal mark immediately following a word.

+264 (Hard)

+This problem was asked by LinkedIn.

+Given a set of characters `C` and an integer `k`, a De Bruijn sequence is a cyclic sequence in which every possible `k`-length string of characters in `C` occurs exactly once.

+For example, suppose `C = {0, 1}` and `k = 3`.
+Then our sequence should contain the substrings `{'000', '001', '010', '011', '100', '101', '110', '111'}`, and one possible solution would be `00010111`.

+Create an algorithm that finds a De Bruijn sequence.